Arnaud-Faure-Vaissiere/SQL-Ecommerce-Analytics/README.md

 * Some countries have very few identified customers, so their average customer revenue can be strongly influenced by individual customers.
 * The analysis identifies correlations and patterns but does not establish causal relationships.

+## Power BI Dashboard

+The cleaned dataset was then transformed into an interactive Power BI reporting solution.

+The Power BI workflow included:

+* Data transformation with Power Query
+* Data type validation and data preparation
+* Creation of a dedicated Date column
+* Data modeling with a Date dimension
+* Creation of DAX measures for business KPIs
+* Interactive filtering and cross-filtering
+* Business-oriented dashboard design and visualization

+The dashboard is organized into four pages:

+### 1. Executive Overview

+Provides a high-level overview of the company's performance.

+Key indicators include:

+* Total Revenue
+* Total Orders
+* Total Customers
+* Total Quantity
+* Average Order Value
+* Cancellation Rate

+The page also includes revenue evolution over time and quarterly revenue performance.

+### 2. Sales & Products

+Focuses on product-level performance and sales mix.

+The analysis includes:

+* Top 10 products by revenue
+* Top 10 products by quantity
+* Product performance by revenue, quantity and orders
+* Comparison between sales revenue and total revenue
+* Product-level cancellation analysis

+This page highlights that high sales volume does not necessarily correspond to the highest revenue performance.

+### 3. Customer Analysis

+Analyzes customer value and revenue concentration.

+The dashboard includes:

+* Top 10 customers by revenue
+* Customer revenue concentration
+* Customer-level revenue, orders and quantity
+* Average order value by customer

+The analysis highlights the strong concentration of revenue among the highest-value customers.

+### 4. Country Analysis

+Analyzes geographic sales performance.

+The dashboard includes:

+* Top 10 countries by revenue
+* Top 10 countries by orders
+* Revenue per identified customer
+* Country-level revenue, orders, customers and average order value

+This page helps compare market size, commercial activity and customer value across countries.

+### Interactivity

+The Power BI report is designed as an interactive analytical tool.

+Selecting a product, customer or country dynamically updates the relevant KPIs and visualizations, allowing users to explore the data from different business perspectives.

+The Power BI source file is available in:

+`powerbi/E_Commerce.pbix`

+Dashboard screenshots are available in:

+`powerbi/screenshots/`

 ## Project Structure